 ORDER YOUR BIRTH CERTIFICATE ONLINE

 The terrorist attacks that took place on September 11th, 2001, led the U.S. Congress to create and establish several new laws to protect the country.
-One of the laws that came to being as a result of the attacks is the REAL ID Act.
+One of the laws that came into existence as a result of the attacks is the REAL ID Act.

 What is the REAL ID Act?
 Under the REAL ID Act, minimum security standards for the issuance and production of licenses and state identification cards were put in place.
 If these minimum standards are not met, federal agencies are prohibited from allowing entrance.